zold-io/zold/README.md

 they managed to lock are not exactly the same, it asks them to try to lock again.
 The process repeats, until all friends' replies are similar.

+To find the current balance of both wallets, each friend asks its friends around.

 **Phase II**.
 The node sends a confirmation request to its friends, which includes the payment ID.